The Recovery Village Columbus Welcome Guide

 Rehabilitation is an opportunity to distance yourself from the people, places and ways of thinking that contribute to your drug or alcohol use.
-Because of this, certain items are prohibited from The Recovery Village Columbus to help you focus on recovery.
+Because your focus is on recovery, certain items are prohibited from The Recovery Village Columbus.
 Items NOT permitted at our facility include:

 - Video game consoles

 - Kindle e-readers or other devices that connect to the internet or take photos

 - Hygiene products that have alcohol listed as one of the first three ingredients (mouthwash, conditioner, etc.)